minwook96/realtime-person-removal-yolov4/README.md

-# Disappearing-People - Person removal from complex backgrounds over time.
+# Person removal from complex backgrounds over time.
 Removing people from complex backgrounds in real time using Darknet(YoloV4) using Python.

 ## Install